Skip to main content

 Pick the value using simple heuristics (then test)

-Higher AOV stores: fixed amount + minimum spend controls cost (example: $15 off $100+)
+• Higher average order value: a fixed amount with a minimum spend can control cost (example: $15 off $100+)

 Add guardrails to protect margins (and reduce misuse)

-Expiry (limits long-tail liability and adds urgency)
+• Expiry dates (limits long-tail liability and adds urgency)

 Balance the friend offer with the advocate reward